 Maureen Bennie, parent of two adult children with autism and founder of the Autism Awareness Centre teaches us about our eight sense, interoception, and how consistency and commitment make all the difference.
 She also introduces us to the concept of developing fluency in what works for each one of us in managing sensory overload.

-Lindsay Hall is a Certified Yoga Teacher (200 YYT) with additional training in Prenatal Yoga as well as Yoga for the Pelvic Floor.
-Here, Lindsay tells about the benefits of yoga poses for kids in relation to sensory sensitivities.
+Lindsay Hall is a Certified Yoga Teacher (200 YYT) with additional training in prenatal yoga as well as yoga for the pelvic floor.
+In this blog post, Lindsay tells about the benefits of yoga poses for kids in relation to sensory sensitivities.
 I love yoga!
 There, I said it.
-I don’t really consider myself a true yogi, but I’ve
+I don’t really consider myself a